Rebecca Salter, Tracing Time, Huxley-Parlour Swallow Street

 W1B 4DE

-Huxley-Parlour are delighted to announce Tracing Time, a new solo exhibition of paintings by Rebecca Salter PRA opening in September 2024.
+Huxley-Parlour are delighted to present Tracing Time, a new solo exhibition of paintings by Rebecca Salter PRA.
 Presenting works made over the last six years, Tracing Time is Salter’s first exhibition with the gallery and one of her first solo exhibitions since being appointed the first female President of the Royal Academy of Arts in 2019.
 The exhibition traces the artist’s preoccupation with line and materiality, which have been a continued territory of exploration throughout her career.

 Rebecca Salter, Untitled (AR11), 2019